lucasmoratonieto/vendingMachine/README.md

 - Payment Processing: Once a product is selected, users can proceed with payment.
 The application handles basic payment flow, allowing users to complete their purchase seamlessly.

 - Inventory Management: After each successful transaction, the application updates the SQL database to reflect the new product quantity, ensuring that the displayed stock is always accurate.
+And preventing customer to buy items that have run out of stock.

 ## Technical Stack
 - Backend: Built with Node.js to handle requests and manage database interactions.
 The server uses SQL queries to retrieve, update, and manage product data.